An interactive, SSL/TLS-capable intercepting proxy for HTTP/1, HTTP/2, and WebSockets.

 pathoc and pathod are perverse HTTP client and server applications designed to let you craft almost any conceivable HTTP request, including ones that creatively violate the standards.

-General information, tutorials, and precompiled binaries can be found on the mitmproxy and pathod websites.
+General information, tutorials, and precompiled binaries can be found on the mitmproxy website.

-The latest documentation for mitmproxy is also available on ReadTheDocs.
+The documentation for mitmproxy is available on our website:

 Join our developer chat on Slack if you would like to contribute to mitmproxy itself.